harmony-one/pyhmy/README.md

 make release
 ```

-TODO: Rework the benchmark, do the reformatting first before tieing everything together and debugging.
-TODO: For benchmark, make sure to include documentation that one has to update the `pip install pyhmy==20.1.0` version!
 TODO: sample of how to use the library, reference Tezos.
 TODO: start (and finish) some of the documentation.